Learn why leading HR professionals trust ekincare! Read more

 Dengue fever is caused by a virus that belongs to the genus Flavivirus.
-There are 4 stereotypes of dengue viruses namely Dengue 1, Dengue 2, Dengue 3 and Dengue 4.
-These viruses are transmitted from one infected person to another by mosquitoes that belong to Aedes species.
+There are 4 stereotypes of dengue viruses namely Dengue 1, Dengue 2, Dengue 3, and Dengue 4.
+These viruses are transmitted from one infected person to another by mosquitoes that belong to the Aedes species.

-Though there are worry and panic due to dengue deaths, most of the people with dengue infection recover with no complications.
+Though there are worries and panic due to dengue deaths, most people with dengue infection recover with no complications.

 Hospitalization is required when alarming symptoms are present to closely monitor the person and repeat testing of the lab critical parameters.
 Though there is no definitive treatment for dengue infection, maintaining hydration with proper supportive care and monitoring for complications constitutes the usual care.

-Though drop-in platelets need to be closely monitored with follow up tests, this is not always a matter of panic.
+Though drops in the platelet count need to be closely monitored with follow-up tests, this is not always a matter of panic.
 Platelet transfusions are not required in most cases.

 Transfusion of platelets is required if platelets drop to below 20,000 along with bleeding or below 10,000 with no bleeding.